Dietary Supplements For Osteoarthritis

 - Physical therapy to increase the strength and flexibility of affected joints

-- Prescription or nonprescription pain medicine (eg, nonsteroidal anti-inflammatory drugs)
+- Prescription or nonprescription pain medication, such as nonsteroidal anti-inflammatory drugs (NSAIDs)

-- Injections of more powerful anti-inflammatory steroid medicine into the joint
+- Direct injections of more powerful anti-inflammatory steroid medication into the joint

 - Joint replacement surgery